stephtelolahy/Swift4Demo/readme.md

 When you define a protocol extension, you can specify constraints that conforming types must satisfy before the methods and properties of the extension are available.

-- Example: manipulate array of things that have nothing in common [Burger, Drink, Dessert], protocol Displayable, Likable
+- Example: search people by criteria that have nothing in common [City, Food, Work], protocol Searchable

-### Generic functions

-Generic code enables you to write flexible, reusable functions and types that can work with any type, subject to requirements that you define.

-- Example: intanciate specific ViewController, TableViewCell from Storyboard

 ### References
 - https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309